Looking for the best things to do in London in April? Look no further.

 Celebrate National Tea Day with Afternoon Tea

 There’s nothing we Brits love more than a good ‘ol cuppa Rosie Lee (tea).
 And what better way to celebrate a day dedicated to our drink of choice than with cake and sarnies?

 We’ve written a complete guide to our favourite high tea spots in the capital, and it covers everything from a sophisticated offering at The Ritz to a Harry Potter-themed afternoon tea inside Cutter & Squidge’s very own potion room (muggles are very much allowed).

 Oh, and don’t worry – London’s Vegan afternoon tea game is just as strong.
 Gone are the days of subpar sandwiches and dry biscuits, plant-based folk have got plenty to choose from.

 See Something at the V&A Performance Festival

-The V&A Performance Festival makes its highly anticipated return to the capital in April 2022.
+Ready for rousing performances to music in London in April?
+The V&A Performance Festival makes its highly anticipated return to the capital in April 2023.
 From traditional to contemporary, this festival will be exploring dance in all its forms.

 Practical Tips for Exploring London in April